 Immune system cells, called mast cells, bind to the pollen and trigger an allergic response.
 This allergic response causes a substance called histamine to be released near the pollen particles.
 Histamine is designed to combat the harmful invader, pollen.
 It is this histamine that gives us our hay fever symptoms.

-When hayfever affects our eyes, it’s called seasonal allergic conjunctivitis, or vernal conjunctivitis.
+When hay fever affects our eyes, it’s called seasonal allergic conjunctivitis, or vernal conjunctivitis.
 Don’t worry – this type of conjunctivitis is not contagious and can’t be passed from person to person.

-You can use the guide below to help identify what types of pollens cause your hayfever by the time of year that your hayfever flares up.
-For many, the hayfever season begins now and we see this with our patients presenting with red, watery, itchy and puffy eyes.
+You can use the guide below to help identify what types of pollens cause your hay fever, indicated by the time of year that your hay fever flares up.
+For many, the hayfever season begins now and we see this with our patients presenting with red, watery, itchy or puffy eyes.

-So, what can you do to prevent hay fever from affecting your eyes?
+What can you do to prevent hay fever from affecting your eyes?

 Wear close-fitting glasses